NannyML/nannyml/docs/tutorials/setting_up/preparing_your_data.rst

 -----

-The :func:`nannyml.metadata.extraction.extract_metadata` function uses some simple heuristics to yield its results.
-You can read more on the inner workings of this function in the :ref:`how it works section <deep_dive_metadata_extraction>` This means that in some cases it will not succeed in extracting all required information.

-The following line of code modifies the :class:`~nannyml.metadata.base.ModelMetadata` object returned by the :func:`nannyml.metadata.extraction.extract_metadata` function by setting its ``target_column_name`` property.
+To fix this we can modify the set the ``target_column_name`` property of the :class:`~nannyml.metadata.base.ModelMetadata` object returned by the :func:`nannyml.metadata.extraction.extract_metadata` function.

 .. code-block:: python